XuShenLZ/Multi_Car_Parking/README.md

 ## Update log
+### 08/27/2019
+1. Added center line to the plot.
+2. Filled the occupied spots.

 ### 07/30/2019
 1. Moved all simulation control into yaml file, no need to open `car_control.py` to edit.
 2. The data path will be automatically captured if the repository is under home path.